-In September 2005 the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and certification of training providers including trainers with tender invitations.
-The HRDA launched in January 2006 a tender procedure for selecting external consultants.
-The tender was assigned to a Greek consortium consisting of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and the ICAP Business Information and Consulting Firm.
+In September 2005, the Board of Governors of the HRDA approved the development and introduction of the system for the assessment and certification of training providers including trainers.
+To this end, the HRDA launched in January 2006 a tender procedure for selecting external consultants.
+The project was assigned to the consortium of the National Accreditation Centre of Continuing Vocational Training (EKEPIS) and ICAP Business Information and Consulting Firm that are located in Athens.
 The implementation of the project started in October 2006.
 The project is expected to be completed in 5 stages over a period of thirty-six months.
-In August 2007 a draft paper of the system has been submitted to key stakeholders in VET and interested bodies for comments and validation.
+In August 2007 a draft paper of the system was extensively discussed with key stakeholders in VET and interested bodies, in an effort to have the highest possible level of consensus.
+In July 2008 the Board of Governors of the HRDA decided to accept the proposed system and proceed with the next stage of the project, which is the preparation of a specification for the computerisation of the system.

 In November 2006 the HRDA, as the National Coordinator of Training of Trainers Network (TTnet) Cyprus, organised the Launching Conference of the Network.
 The Conference was held in Nicosia in the presence of the Coordinator of TTnet / Cedefop and representatives of other National Networks.
+Additionally, in September 2007, the HRDA organised the

+Annual Conference of the Network in Nicosia.
 TTnet is a network of national networks that allows key players and decision-makers in the field of training of teachers and trainers to share practices, knowledge and expertise on key issues in the training and professional development of vocational teachers and trainers.
 TTnet operates at three levels of activities, the national level, the transnational level and the community level.

 The four priority themes that have been set by the National Network are as follows: